 Year-Round Programming:

-DOCS EQUINOX - a 3-day mini festival in April that focuses on an environmental theme, in honor of Earth Week.
+DOCS EQUINOX - a 3-day festival in April that focuses on an environmental theme, in honor of Earth Week.

 Hamptons Doc Fest presents awards in the following categories: